-A National Transportation Safety Board investigation concluded in August that Roper hadn't slept during the previous 28 hours before the crash, a finding Glassman has disputed.
+An investigation by the National Transportation Safety Board concluded in August that Roper hadn't slept in the 28 hours before the crash, a finding Glassman has disputed.

-The report concluded Roper failed to slow down immediately before the crash, despite posted warning signs on the turnpike.
+The report concluded that Roper failed to slow down immediately before the crash despite posted warning signs on the turnpike.

 Tracy Morgan Says God Spoke to Him After 2014 Car Accident